mristimaki/themindfulmuslim/README.md

 ## Testing

+The design of [The Mindful Muslim](https://mristimaki.github.io/themindfulmuslim/) should be responsive so that when looked at in mobile phones the images should be stacked over each other in Home-page and stacked on top of paragraph in Inspiration-page so that the user can see the images better.
+The font size in the Inspiration-page also increases on larger devices so that the user can read the text better.

 ### General testing
 - I have tested my code troughout the buildup with the inspect tool to see what impact the code made.
 - I have firstly tested if the code works with mobile devices and then checked the outcome on larger devices.